nfergu/referrers/README.md

 `referrers.to_networkx_graph`.
 This can be useful for visualizing the graph, or for performing more complex analysis.

-For example, to visualize a graph of references to an object using Matplotlib and NetworkX:
+For example, to visualize a graph of references to an object using [NetworkX](https://networkx.org/) and [Matplotlib](https://matplotlib.org/):

 ```python
 import matplotlib.pyplot as plt